crisidev/lnx/README.md

 LineExec build on both stable and nighly rust.

 ### Platforms support
-QrSync has been tested on Linux and MacOSX.
+LineExec has been tested on Linux and MacOSX.
 It builds also for Windows, but has not been tested

 ### License
 See [LICENSE](https://github.com/crisidev/lnx/blob/master/LICENSE) file.